-“I don’t want to look ‘bulky’ – I just want to tighten and tone up!” – as a personal trainer & health practitioner this is the one concern I hear most from women when it comes to workouts and lifting weights, so it’s time to nip this concern in the bud once and for all – with science.
+“I don’t want to look ‘bulky’ – I just want to tighten and tone up!” – as a personal trainer & health practitioner this is the one concern I hear most from women when it comes to workouts and lifting weights, so it’s time to clear this up once and for all – with science.

-As someone who’s extensively studied the human body, it’s crazy that we’ve been sold the idea that women will “bulk up” if they lift weights, when in fact, it’ll do the exact opposite.
-It’ll tighten and tone all over your body, burn fat even when you’re resting (aka sitting on the couch), and shape your body exactly how you want it.
+It’s crazy that we’ve been sold the idea that women will “bulk up” if they lift weights, when in fact, it’ll do the exact opposite.
+It’ll tighten and tone all over your body, burn fat even when you’re resting (yep, while you’re sleeping), and shape your body exactly how you want it.

 1. No Testosterone as a Woman = No Bulk

 Ok, “no testosterone” is a bit of an overstatement, but I wanted to get the idea across that women have MUCH lower levels of testosterone than men, which is the key driver in adding muscle.

 Women aren’t built to “bulk”, so it’s nearly impossible to have this outcome simply from using a set of dumbbells, even heavy ones.
 Women who DO look “bulky” (like women bodybuilders) spend years trying to achieve that look, and they do it on purpose.
 They also typically use some sort of performance enhancing substance to achieve that level of masculinity.

 Gaining muscle and looking “bulky” comes from eating in a caloric surplus (meaning you increase your amount of food/calories by a lot) while also incorporating A LOT of weights.